bradleyrp/factory/specs/slurm-docker/README.md

-The following documentation is hosted on the [factory github](https://github.com/bradleyrp/factory/tree/bluecrab/specs/slurm-docker) however the portal code will point elsewhere (possibly a private repository [here](https://github.com/marcc-hpc/portal)).
+The following documentation is hosted on the [factory github](https://github.com/bradleyrp/factory/tree/bluecrab/specs/slurm-docker).
+The notes below will explain how to use the factory code for testing SLURM and LDAP and Coldfront inside of a docker cluster.
+Preliminary development of a user portal occurs in a fork of Coldfront located in a private repository for MARCC at [`https://github.com/marcc-hpc/portal`](https://github.com/marcc-hpc/portal).

-# Setup Instructions

-1. Build docker volumes and containers with the [latest instructions](#setup-latest).
-2. Deploy either [stock coldfront](#coldfront-quickstart) or our [custom configuration](#coldfront).
-3. Connect coldfront to LDAP with [these instructions](#ldap-interface).

-See ongoing development notes at the bottom of this text.
+To set up a development environment for the portal, follow [the latest instructions below](#setup-latest).

 # Historical Notes